Shift and Save

 The ECRC adjustment will be broken down into the three rate periods.
 For more information on ECRC or other parts of the standard bill, visit our Understanding Elements of Your Bill page.

-For residential customers there will be a 6-month protection period.
+For residential customers there is a 6-month protection period.
 During this time, residential Shift and Save bills cannot go higher than $10 of what would have been charged on the pre-pilot rate for the same month.
 In this scenario a TOU Protection Credit will appear on the bill here.
 A similar credit will apply for the first six months to commercial customers who are part of the pilot; their bill increase will be limited to 4% above what they would have been charged on the existing rate.